zbalkan/zbalkan.github.io/_posts/2025-12-21-critical-thinking.md

 * **The Subject ($S$):** Data Breach Response Plan.
 * **Primary Property ($P'$):** Response Phase.
 This is the "key column" that defines the relationship of the content; if a phase (like "Containment") didn't exist, the stakeholders and tools associated with it would not be relevant.
 * **Secondary Properties ($P''$):** Key Stakeholders and Required Tools. these dimensions are structurally dependent on which phase of the response is being discussed.
-* **Values ($V$ or $O''$):** The specific objectives or teams (e.g., **SOC Analysts** or **Limit the scope**) that characterize each individual dimension of the plan.
+* **Values ($V$ or $O''$):** The specific objectives or teams (e.g., SOC Analysts or Limit the scope) that characterize each individual dimension of the plan.

 ### Alternative List Tables

 {% include gallery id="galleryAlternativeList" caption="Alternative List Table" %}

-In an **Alternative List Table**, the structure focuses on a single overarching subject **($S$)**, but unlike dimensional tables, the properties **($P$)** are independent alternatives rather than interconnected facets.
+In an Alternative List Table, the structure focuses on a single overarching subject **($S$)**, but unlike dimensional tables, the properties **($P$)** are independent alternatives rather than interconnected facets.
 The rows do not share a horizontal relationship; instead, each column acts as an independent list of values **($O$)** that categorize different examples or types of that subject.
 Because these tables often omit a left-hand "key" column to explain what individual values represent, the logical connection between values in the same row can become ambiguous or entirely non-existent.
 This lack of explicit labels often requires the reader to rely on surrounding text to determine if items across columns are meant to be direct opposites, related pairs, or merely random examples.

 ### Example: Access Control Models

-In the context of **Governance, Risk, and Compliance (GRC)**, this format is often used to contrast different philosophies of system access under the subject of "Identity and Access Management (IAM)."
+In the context of Governance, Risk, and Compliance (GRC), this format is often used to contrast different philosophies of system access under the subject of "Identity and Access Management (IAM)."

 | Property ($P$): Mandatory Access Control (MAC) | Property ($P$): Discretionary Access Control (DAC) |
 | --- | --- |